 Course work in the Department of Marketing allows students to discover cutting-edge research and gain real-world experience by working with area merchants on marketing issues.

-Marketing is one of six Undergraduate Majors in the Tippie College of Business, which is known for the strength of its academic departments and the community built by its students, faculty, and staff.
+Marketing is one of seven Undergraduate Majors in the Tippie College of Business, which is known for the strength of its academic departments and the community built by its students, faculty, and staff.

 All business students at Iowa focus on a core academic discipline but are able to supplement their degree with interdisciplinary certificates, minors, or a second degree in another college.
 Academic pursuits are complemented by an array of leadership opportunities, internships, and study abroad programs.